Gabegi/ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint/README.md

 # ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint

+# Goals

-Comparing Controllers vs Minimal APIs vs FastEndpoints
+Compare Controllers vs Minimal APIs vs FastEndpoints in terms of performance only

+# Benchmarks

+What does performance mean?

+# Project Structure